bochinchero/decred-pub/dcrlnd_node.md

 You will now see it updating and synchronising.
 Once fully synchronised you'll be ready to start funding the wallet and opening channels.

+As of 1.6.0 there is no seeder for dcrlnd, so you won't be connected on the network until you add a peer

 ### Command line usage

 At this stage you're basically set to start